All the clear explanations, helpful tips, and essential links you need to complete a new character quickly and stress free.

 So if your Dexterity Modifier is +3, so too is your Initiative.

-Unless you like a challenge, you won't want to have a negative number here.
+Unless you like a challenge, you don't want to have a negative number here.
 Initiative helps decide when you get to take your turn during combat.

 Speed